GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 What happens when my results are back?

-We will email these to you.
+We will email these to you within 3 weeks.

 What are the Collection Instructions for the GI-MAP Stool Test?